 You can download the apps for these providers once you’ve installed a VPN client on your computer or Smart TV.

-So lets say Spark Sports don’t launch an app for your TV, you can simply download the ExpressVPN client which is on your TV, install and activate this and then download the ITV Player app and watch all the games live.
+So lets say Spark Sports don’t launch an app for your TV, you can simply download the PureVPN client which is on your TV, install and activate this and then download the ITV Player app and watch all the games live.